-3-in-3: Utilize the PMSI UCC to Get Paid
+3-in-3: Using the PMSI UCC to Get Paid

-Today’s 3-in-3 features Amy Poje, Collections and Construction Services Manager.
+Today’s 3-in-3 features UCC Specialist, Aimee Ebersbach.
 Read this post to learn more about how you can utilize the PMSI UCC to get paid.

 My customer has defaulted; I filed a PMSI, what should I do?